Under Secret Orders

 The British spy noir, Under Secret Orders, was directed by a Frenchman, Edmond T. Gréville, and released in December 1937.
 Shot at the same time, but released earlier in May, was a French version, Mademoiselle Docteur, directed by G. W. Pabst, a German.

 The star of both Mademoiselle Docteur and Under Secret Orders is Dita Parlo, a German whose screen fame was in France.
 She plays Dr. Anne-Marie Lesser, a character based on the actual Fräulein Doktor, Elsbeth Schragmüller.
-(See the Addenda below for Schragmüller’s background, a comparison between Mademoiselle Docteur and Under Secret Orders, and a comparison between Mademoiselle Docteur and Stamboul Quest, an earlier American spy film based on the Fräulein Doktor, starring Myrna Loy.)
+(See the Addenda below for Schragmüller’s background, a comparison between Mademoiselle Docteur and Under Secret Orders, and a comparison between Mademoiselle Docteur and Stamboul Quest, an earlier American spy film based on the Fräulein Doktor, directed by Sam Wood and Jack Conway, starring Myrna Loy.)

 It is only in Under Secret Orders that Parlo plays a “hard” femme fatale, in fact the first in all of film noir (whether from France, the UK or the US).
 Whereas in Mademoiselle Docteur Parlo’s character falls in love with the enemy officer who is her target, in Under Secret Orders she seduces and betrays him.